duke8253/trafficserver/doc/developer-guide/api/functions/TSContScheduleOnPool.en.rst

 Scenario 4 (has thread affinity info, same types of threads)
 ------------------------------------------------------------

-Slight variation of scenario 3, the only difference is "tp" now says ``ET_TASK``.
+Slight variation of scenario 3, the only difference is :arg:`tp` now says ``ET_TASK``.

-This is the easiest scenario since the type of thread "A" and "tp" are the same, so the system schedules :arg:`contp` on thread "A".
+This is the easiest scenario since the type of thread "A" and :arg:`tp` are the same, so the system schedules :arg:`contp` on thread "A".
 And, as discussed, there is really no reason why one may want to schedule the same continuation on two different threads of the same type.